sap4pulsars/peace_pulsar/README.md

 Please execute the following commands:

-1) docker run -i /home/psr/software/pulsareace-code/bin/autos2.exe -f [filename] (files need to )
+1) docker run -i /home/psr/software/pulsareace-code/bin/autos2.exe -f [filename] (files need to be of pfd format )

 This generates a .qual file with multiple scores.
 The last score generated is the overall score.